Skip to main content

 A decade earlier, a court-based strategy came to a climax in Brown v Board of Education after decades of work on cases that argued against "Jim Crow" laws that undercut civil rights despite the existence of the Reconstruction Amendments.
 This was a good strategy when one has the legal minds of Thurgood Marshall, Charles Hamilton Houston and the NAACP Legal Defense Fund, a set of good cases and a Supreme Court that is amenable to change.
 So a wartime proclamation, Constitutional amendments, a social movement, and major legislation were all strategies that helped move the cause forward over a century.

-We don't need to look at that wide time-frame to understand the need for multiple strategies: this summer's experience with the Voting Rights Act this summer is a demonstration of the need for evolving strategy.
+We don't need to look at that wide time-frame to understand the need for multiple strategies: this summer's experience with the Voting Rights Act is a demonstration of the need for evolving strategy.
 From 1965 until this June, the Act's strategy of putting the burden on certain states and jurisdictions to get federal approval for changes to voting was a relatively effective strategy, by preventing state laws that limited voting from ever being enforced.
 Earlier this year, Section 4 of the Act was struck down by the Supreme Court, taking that tool out of the toolbox.
 Once that strategy was eliminated, the Justice Department enforced the provision that allows the United States to take States to court and sued Texas over their new voter ID law.
 This process is less efficient, and requires more lawyers, but it can achieve the goal of getting closer to barrier-free voting for all.
 The strategy had to change as the context did.

 I'm not going to try in this post to give an exhaustive review of all the things that moved America forward on civil rights or to explain the causes behind those actions, but this brief look makes it clear that one strategy does not fit all.
 The lesson for other policy goals is that it often takes several strategies and a range of tactics to get the job done.
 I'll look at a few non-civil rights examples of this in my next post.